K.A. Oliver Insurance

 Health insurance today has made significant changes since the introduction of the 2010 Patient Protection and Affordable Care Act, commonly referred to as "ACA", or "Obamacare".
 The most significant change is insurance must meet a minimum set of requirements, offer 10 essential health benefits to be considered creditable coverage, and be purchased during the open enrollment period (OEP) Nov 1st. - Dec.
 15th for a Jan.1st effective date, with some exceptions.
-Prior to 2019 plan year, If an individual or family didn't have creditable coverage then they maybe subject to paying a shared responsibility tax payment unless the current plan their on is grandfathered, or they've been exempt from the insurance requirement, but beginning in 2019 there's no requirement to have health insurance, nor a tax penalty.
+Prior to 2019 plan year, If an individual or family didn't have creditable coverage then they maybe subject to paying a shared responsibility tax payment unless the current plan their on is grandfathered, or they've been exempt from the insurance requirement, but beginning in 2019 there's no tax penalty for not meeting this requirement.

 For an employer with 100 or more employee's affordable insurance must be provided otherwise they will be subject to an excise tax for each employee who purchases through an exchange and receive subsidies.